BITNULLS/storybook/backend/api.md

 ### Returns

-On success, returns "status": "ok" if the input reset key matches the reset_key contained in the database & both password fields match.
-If not, returns "status": "fail".
+On success, returns "status": "ok" and resets the password in database.
+If not, returns "status": "fail" for the following conditions:

+1. Either password was not provided
+2. Either one or both passwords failed sanitization check of more than 8 characters &/or alphanumeric
+3. Both passwords do not match
+4. Error when querying database
+5. No reset_key matches what was passed

 ## admin/download/user/